OpenKore/openkore/Readme-RUN-ALL.txt

 No matter if the only line you change is the username on config.txt Place your control folders on the same openkore directory.

-4.Modify the file openkore-all, Use notepad or any text editor:
-You don't need to have programming skills to do this, just add or remove your lines deppending on how many bots you are planning to run

-Note: leave a 10 seconds delay on each bot running to dont stress your CPU.
-This affects old machines or slow disk reading on some devices such as raspberry Pi For faster machine with SSD, you may remove this delay.

-5.Run the file using this command
+4.Run the file using this command

 sudo ./openkore-all start

+5. The script ask you how many bot are you planning to run.
+Enter only numbers! it starts from number 1 (not 0)

+Note: You can modify this script if you got a faster machine. by default there is 10 seconds delay on each bot running to dont stress your CPU.
+This affects old machines or slow disk reading on some devices such as raspberry Pi
+For faster machine with SSD, you may lower this delay.

-Not working step 5? you need to add admin permission to the folder if you are not root user
+Not working step 4? you need to add admin permission to the folder if you are not root user

 You may use chmod 777
 sudo chmod -R 777 /<path of openkore folder>/